roxmer/bibbox-documentation/docs/installation.md

         * Double-Click on the “Network” icon.
         * Select your Network Connection
         * Select "Advanced"
-        * In the "DNS" Tab add 127.0.0.1
+        * In the "DNS" Tab add 127.0.0.1 (this overrides the default values)
         * "OK"
         * "Apply"

     * As soon as DNSChef has started, you can access the BIBBOX with the **bibboxbaseurl** you selected through the browser's address bar!
+(Only on the local machine)
-    * **Remember to change the DNS Server entry back when you stop dnschef!**
+    * **Remember to change the DNS Server entry back when you stop DNSChef!**

+* If your local network has a firewall and you cannot access the internet while using DNSChef, try running DNSChef with an additional parameter `--nameservers=YOUR_DNS_IP` like so:

+        sudo python dnschef.py --file bibbox.ini -q --nameservers=XXX.XXX.XX.XX

+    Replace the **XXX.XXX.XX.XX** with the default IP in your DNS settings, the one you have overridden with **127.0.0.1** in the step before this one.

 ## 6.)
 Login and administration